 The Group recognises a contract liability for prepayments from Shell and Equinor in a joint industry project (the DeepBlue).
 EMGS, Shell and Equinor decided to collaborate on the development, construction, and testing of an advanced marine electromagnetic acquisition system.
 The prototype of the new source was completed in 2017.
 The contract liability was previously recognised as revenue over an eight-year period, which is the same as the depreciation period for the DeepBlue source asset.
-In 2019, Shell, Equinor and EMGS signed an amendment to the initial agreement, which changed the liability's revenue recognition period from eight to four years starting from 1 January 2019.
+In 2019, Shell, Equinor and EMGS signed an amendment to the initial agreement, which changed the liability's revenue recognition period from eight to four years starting from 1 January 2019 and ending 31 December 2022.
+The revenue recognition is in line with performing obligations.